 The Settings screen allows configuration of a variety of important parameters within Couchbase Server.
 Like the Security screen, it provides multiple views, each corresponding to a separate feature set, and accessed by means of tabs, distributed across the upper horizontal navigation bar.
 The tabs are General (displayed by default), Auto-Compaction, Email Alerts, and Sample Buckets.

 To access the Logs screen, left-click on the tab in the left-hand navigation bar:

 The Couchbase Logging facility records important events, and saves the details to log files, on disk.
 Additionally, subsets of information are provided on the Logs screen.

 The Logs screen offers two views, one of which is the default representation of logged information.
 The other is a facility for configuring explicit logging, which allows comprehensive and fully updated information to be generated as required.

 To access the Documents screen, left-click on the tab in the left-hand navigation bar:

 This brings up the Documents screen:

 This screen displays the documents contained within installed buckets.
 The screen is currently blank, since no buckets have yet been installed.
-The controls permit a bucket to be selected from those installed, and for a scope and a collection within the bucket to be selected.
-Other controls allow specific documents to be displayed according to configured parameters.
+The Location control permits a bucket to be selected from those installed, and for a scope and a collection within the bucket to be selected.
+Other controls allow specific documents to be displayed, according to configured parameters.
 (For information on scopes and collections, see Scopes and Collections).